Christ-Mind-Teachings/cmi-acol/_dialog/chap03.md

 tolling of the bell of the Lord, your invitation to return home.
 This call has always sounded.
 It is not a death knell but a call to life.
 It is not of the past or the future but of the eternal now.
 It is within you as we speak, the tone and timbre of this dialogue.

 3.3 It calls to you and asks you to invest your life with the very purpose you have always desired.
 You are not purposeless now.
 Your life is not meaningless.
 You are the ushers, the pioneers of the new.
 Your work, as will be often repeated, is to accept the new, and deny or refuse to accept the old.
 Only in this way will the new triumph over the old.

-3.4 I have purposefully used words such as victory and triumph, words unusual to the body of this work but words that will become usual in our normal conversation in this dialogue.
-I use them as I use together the words accept and deny.
+3.4 I have purposefully used words such as *victory* and *triumph*, words unusual to the body of this work but words that will become usual in our normal conversation in this dialogue.
+I use them as I use together the words *accept* and *deny*.
 As the old must be denied for the new to come into being, the old must be vanquished in order for the truth to triumph over illusion.

 3.5 As the wholehearted, you have it within your ability to do what those who live their lives with a split mind could never do.
 You have it